Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Astrophysical model

 Mass loss by stellar winds in massive hot ($\ge{}12500$ K) stars is described as $\dot{M}\propto{}Z^\beta$, where

 In the above equation, $\Gamma_{e}$ is the electron-scattering Eddington ratio.

 The outcome of core-collapse supernovae (SNe) is modelled following \cite{fryer2012}.
 In particular, we adopt the delayed model, in which the explosion is launched $>500$ ms after bounce.
 This model does not produce any mass gap between 2 and 5 M$_\odot$.
-Stars with final carbon-oxygen mass $m_{\rm CO}\ge{}11$ M$_\odot$ collapse to black hole (BH) directly.
-Following \cite{timmes1996} and \cite{zevin2020}, we compute neutrino mass loss for both neutron stars (NSs) and BHs as
+Stars with final carbon-oxygen mass $m_{\rm CO}\ge{}11$ M$_\odot$ collapse to BH directly.
+Following \cite{timmes1996} and \cite{zevin2020}, we compute neutrino mass loss for both NSs and BHs as

 where $m_{\rm bar}$ is the baryonic mass of the compact object.
 The resulting gravitational mass of the compact object is $m_{\rm rem} = m_{\rm bar} - m_\nu{}$.
 This leads to a maximum BH mass of $\sim{}65-70$ M$_\odot$ at low metallicity.
 As already discussed in \cite{giacobbo2018b}, even if we form BHs with mass up to $\sim{}65$ M$_\odot$, only BHs with mass $\leq{}40$ M$_\odot$ merge within a Hubble time from isolated binary evolution, as an effect of mass transfer and common envelope in tight binary systems.